TradeLogDEV/TradeLog/README.md

 2. Go to **Import Trades**.
 3. Click **IMPORT** and choose your exported trade file.
 4. Review the import preview.
-5. Import the trades into your local TradeLog database.
+5. Import the trades into your TradeLog database.

-Imported trades remain **fully editable** after import, so you can add or adjust information inside TradeLog as needed.
+Imported trades remain **fully editable** after import, allowing you to add or adjust information inside TradeLog.

-TradeLog also supports **Backup & Restore**, allowing you to create a portable backup containing your trades, notes, daily reviews, settings, and screenshots.
+---

+## Backup & Restore

+TradeLog includes a built-in backup and restore system for your local data.

+Backups can include:

+- Trades
+- Notes
+- Daily reviews
+- Settings
+- Screenshots

+Backups are stored as portable ZIP files, making it easy to keep a copy of your TradeLog data.

+> **Important:** Restoring a backup replaces the current local dataset.
+Export a fresh backup before restoring if you may need to return to your current state.

 ---

 ## Screenshots